*Heritage High School Science - Mr. Kay

 Chamberlin Observatory Telescope Observation Nights

-Required Fall Semester 2007
+Required Fall Semester 2011

 Attend ONE Open House Night at the Chamberlain Observatory of DU.
 They are all Saturday nights, so bring a date.
 This is a 100 point course requirement.
 Attending is required and completion of the Question sheet, your answers to the questions below must also be turned in and the notes from your telesope operators interviews, and observatory ticket to earn the rest of your grade.
-I will post your score online when you complete the work and will activate the grade shortly after the November 17th observation observation night papers are turned in to me.
+I will post your score online when you complete the work and will activate the grade shortly after the December 3rd observation night papers are turned in to me.

 You will be required to attend at lease ONE open-house ($1) on a Saturday Night at the Chamberlain Observatory of DU or ONE public viewing night at the Chamberlain Observatory, (2390 East Warren Avenue, Denver, 80208).
 Be sure to take your friends and family and STAY TOGETHER, no one should go by themselves.